jb5k/way_of_stock/Rptman.md

 ### rptman:upload_to_production_environment

-Uploads reports (but not datasources) to production.
+Uploads reports (but not data sources) to production.
 Useful until we can correctly automate reports as part of our release process.